2 suspects arrested, 2 more sought in rape of teen sisters | WHIZ News

 BOWLING GREEN, Ohio (AP) — Authorities say a second suspect has been arrested and two others are being sought for the kidnapping and sexual assault of two teen sisters at a northwest Ohio motel.

 The U.S. Marshals Service on Thursday arrested 28-year-old David Contreras in Lubbock, Texas.
-Bowling Green police say he’s been charged with rape and kidnapping for the June 28 sexual assault of the sisters, ages 13 and 14, at a motel where they were staying with their mother.
+Bowling Green police say he’s been charged with rape and kidnapping for the June 28 sexual assault of the sisters, ages 13 and 14, at a Days Inn where they were staying with their mother.

-Authorities continue to search for 19-year-old Juan Garcia Rios Adel and Arnulfo Ramos, whose age isn’t known.
+Authorities continue to search for 19-year-old Juan Garcia Rios Adiel and Arnulfo Ramos, whose age isn’t known.
 Both are charged with rape and kidnapping.

-Note: This story has been updated to correct the spelling of Juan Garcia Rios Adiel’s last name.